-We enjoyed very productive wildlife-viewing during our stay at Karen Blixen Camp in November 2013, with multiple sightings of lion prides, as well as cheetahs and a night drive (returning to camp about 8pm) that yielded a beautiful serval cat and, remarkably, an aardvark busy excavating a burrow.
-Our uniformed driver/guide was experienced and efficient without being notably enthusiastic.
+We enjoyed very productive wildlife-viewing during our stay at Karen Blixen Camp in October 2016, with multiple sightings of lion prides, as well as cheetahs and a night drive (returning to camp about 8pm) that yielded a beautiful serval cat and, remarkably, an aardvark busy excavating a burrow.

 As well as the Mara North Conservancy, Karen Blixen Camp can do game drives in the Maasai Mara National Reserve, usually going out for a full-day game drive with packed meals.
 The camp also has access to its own private Oloisuk Concession – an area of 9km² where they conduct nature walks focusing on tracking, plant life and birds.

 Other activities include visits to a local Maasai compound and back-of-house tours of the camp, giving an interesting insight into its sustainable practices.
 These can include a visit to the remarkable catering school set up by the camp, where local students learn cookery and nutrition from an energetic young Danish chef.

 Our viewKaren Blixen Camp is a well run camp that’s perennially popular with visitors who are not looking for a hosted safari experience.
 Comfortable and professionally managed, with good guides, its location and aspects of its environmental practice make it stand out.